 The degree exposes students to new ways of thinking, lots of transferable skills and obviously a whole new social scene.
 Studying BA (Hons) Product and Furniture Design can make students highly employable in a subject they enjoy.
 We have graduates working in many connected fields as varied as product engineering and development, research, furniture design, exhibition design, design management and CAD visualisation.
-Our impressive National Student Survey course satisfaction score is great indicator that students are happy and 90% of students are in employment 6 months after graduation.

 Where will the students be based in their time here and what will their learning environment be?

 Our students are based at the City Centre Campus in the multi-million pound Parkside building.
 Students spend time in studio spaces for design, research, lectures and seminars but also use dedicated CAD rooms, lecture theatres and an excellent well stocked library in the Curzon building situated right next to our own building.
 With a heavy emphasis on making, students spend a great deal of time in the workshops using a wide range of materials and processes working with plaster, ceramics, metals, wood, glass and plastics.
 Product and Furniture Design students study in a fantastic learning environment and benefit from the support of specialist staff and practising visiting tutors.

 What can students do to help prepare them for the course?